Do you want to enable Imagick on your WordPress website?

 Once you’ve done that, Imagick should now be installed on your server.
 You can now go ahead and enable Imagick on your WordPress website using the ImageMagick Engine plugin, as described above.

 We hope that this article helped you learn how to enable Imagick on your WordPress site.
-Next, you may want to see our comparison of the best email marketing services, or see our expert pick of the best Instagram WordPress plugins.
+Next, you may want to see our guide on how to choose the best web design software or see our expert pick of the best Instagram WordPress plugins.